 Directions

-Once you have your ingredients organized, this is all about assembly and presentation.
-In a large serving platter, preferably long that can run across the center of your table or buffet, take each individual leaf of butter lettuce and stack 3-4 whole leaves high, next to each other down the line on the serving platter, leaving some space in between to evenly place the cooked lobster.
-If you live near an Eataly, it’s a small fortune but they do a beautiful job on cooked lobster meat in their seafood department, which is our go-to when we’re not able to get whole live lobsters.
-On each nest of butter lettuce, add the cucumber and garnish with a few of the grape tomatoes.
-On one long end of the platter, beautifully arrange a line of avocado, the length of the salad.
-On the opposite side, do the same long line with the black olives.
-Sprinkle a little fleur du sel over the salad.
+Once you have your ingredients organized, this lobster cobb salad recipe is all about assembly and presentation.
+In a large serving platter, preferably long that can run across the center of your table or buffet, take each individual leaf of butter lettuce.
+Stack 3-4 whole leaves high, next to each other down the line on the serving platter.
+Leave some space in between to evenly place the cooked lobster.

 For the dressing, squeeze the lemon into a bowl, and in a slow drizzle, whisk in the olive oil until emulsified.
 Add in a dash of fleur du sel to taste.